Use These Google Docs Tricks to Increase Your Productivity

 2. Send a Fax

 Online faxing is here to stay.
 Online fax services now give everyone the chance of ditching their fax machines and instead fax through a computer.
-Now, some of the top-rated providers on the market like eFax, RingCentral or Hellofax have started adding developing add-ons for Google Docs and Google Drive.
+Now, some of the top-rated providers on the market like eFax, RingCentral or Hellofax have started adding developing add-ons for Google Docs and Google Drive (learn more about faxing from Google Drive).

 Once you have installed an extension, just create or open a document you plan to fax and look for the faxing preferences on the right sidebar.
 Fill all the necessary info like number, recipient, etc. and then simply press Send.
 Your document will be converted into a fax image and forwarded to its destination.
 The resulting file will be 100% compatible with traditional fax machines.
 Learn more about it by visiting our online fax tutorials.